googleapis/google-api-dotnet-client/FAQ.md

 ### Why aren't Unity, Xamarin or UWP supported?

 At a team discussion in October 2018 we made the decision to not proceed with support for these platforms.
-We don't see evidence that there would be enough usage to that would justify the techincal work and infrastructure required for us to fully support these extra platforms.
+We don't see evidence that there would be enough usage to justify the techincal work and infrastructure required for us to fully support these extra platforms.

 We will revisit this decision on a regular basis, in case the situation changes.